tpreecesh/path-alias/README.md

-# path-alias
+# path-rc (formally path-alias)

-Shell alias and functions filtered by path
+Shell environment variables, aliases and functions determined by path

 This is written to be bourne shell compliemt so should work sith any variant, bash, zsh ...